princyok/princyok.github.io/_posts/2020-03-27-optimize-an-artificial-neuron-from-scratch.markdown

 \vec{u}=\left[\begin{matrix}u_1&u_2&u_3\\\end{matrix}\right]
 $$

-Using the tensor contraction format, we can fully characterize what the resulting vector $$u$$ is, by describing it elementwise:
+Using the tensor contraction format, we can fully characterize what the resulting vector $$\vec{u}$$ is, by describing it elementwise:

 $$
 u_q=\sum_{p}{v_p\cdot M_{p,q}}